-- Court and other key agencies set up the Justice Sector Coordinating Council on the premise that good justice administration results from the performance of interdependent functions. - e-Courts is a Supreme Court programme to increase court efficiency by providing a modern tool to manage cases and monitor court performance.
+Philippines: e-Courts as a means to enhance transparency and preserve integrity e-Courts is a Supreme Court programme to increase court efficiency by providing a modern tool to manage cases and monitor court performance.
 The system increases transparency and public access to information.